Pilot vs Fondo bookkeeping: A complete comparison for startups

 Pilot’s offering includes a number of reports that go above and beyond the standard financial statements: the Flux Insights report identifies which transactions drive notable fluctuations in your spending.
 The Recurring Vendors report lets you discover opportunities to cut non-essential spending.
 And best of all, you’re not limited to these reports.
 Our CFO services team can track any of the KPIs of your business in a way that is most helpful to you.

-Fondo offers "annual/once-a-year" bookkeeping as an option, but we'd encourage caution here.
+Fondo offers quarterly or annual bookkeeping as an option, but we'd encourage caution here.
 The gold standard across the industry (at both small and large firms) is a month-end close process with explicit monthly reconciliation, so that you can have confidence in the accuracy of the work.
 There's a reason that quarterly or once-per-year books haven't been adopted by the industry more generally.

 Key differences between Fondo and Pilot